In this episode, we cover the following topics:

 Show me the money!

-So I pulled up the sales for our product using Fetcher.
-This is what I saw when I looked at the black Jungle Slider keyboard tray:
+So I pulled up the sales for our product, and this is what I saw when I looked at the black Jungle Slider keyboard tray:

 It’s been selling for about three weeks now, though we didn’t get many sales during the first two weeks.
 They were coming in sporadically, with just one, two, or maybe three per day.
 But then it started to pick up.
 Over the past week, we’ve been averaging six or eight sales per day, and that’s for the black color alone.